rozbb/fantastic-snarks-homework/arkworks/README.md

     D = Com((amt4, serial4); nonce4)
 ```

-Now suppose every note is a collector's item.
+Now suppose every card is a collector's item.
 They are quite rare.
-Lloyd's of Linden (a New Jersey-based "insurance" company) is giving out a certificate of authenticity to anyone who can prove possession of a note.
-Lloyd's says that a user "possesses" a note if they can prove that they know the note's opening and that that note is in the Merkle tree.
-This has two issues.
+Lloyd's of Linden (a New Jersey-based "insurance" company) is giving out a certificate of authenticity to anyone who can prove possession of a card.
+According to Lloyd's a collector _possesses_ a card if and only if they can prove that they know the card commitment's opening, and that that commitment is in the Merkle tree.
+Proving this to Lloyd's has some complications, though.

 The first issue is privacy.
-Obviously, simply revealing this information outright would leak both the position of the note in the tree (ie when the user got the note) and the amount contained in the note.
+Obviously, simply revealing this information outright would leak both the position of the card in the tree (ie when the collector got the card) and the amount contained in the card.
 Neither of these are strictly necessary for Lloyd's to know.
 The solution here is to instead use a zero-knowledge proof: "I know an `amount`, `serial_num`, and `nonce` such that `Com((amount, serial_num); nonce)` appears in the Merkle tree."

-The second issue is double-counting.
-Currently, there's no way for Lloyd's to tell if someone sent them 100 proofs for the same exact card.
+The second issue (which is caused by our solution to the first issue) is double-counting.
+As stated, there's no way for Lloyd's to tell if someone sent them 50 proofs for the same exact card.
 It should be the case that every card gets at most 1 certificate of authenticity.
-The solution here is to force a user to reveal the serial number when presenting a proof of membership.
+The solution we will use is to force a collector to reveal the serial number when presenting a proof of membership.
 In other words, the zero-knowledge proof statement is now "I know an `amount` and `nonce` such that `Com((amount, serial_num); nonce)` appears in the Merkle tree", where `serial_num` is known to both the prover and verifier.

 Our final proof statement has two steps: proving knowledge of an opening to a commitment, and proving membership in a Merkle tree.
 We will step through how each of these works in the arkworks zero-knowledge proof ecosystem.

-# Getting started with arkworks

-Let's start by taking a look at a "native" version of the computation we want to perform.
-Let's go to `src/lib.rs` and look at the code example in `test_merkle_tree`.

-In this example, we create a bunch of random notes, and then make those leaves in a Merkle tree (using a Pedersen hash function).
-We then check that a claimed path for some leaf corresponds to a given root.

-Our goal is to do some of this, and more, in zero-knowledge.
+**TODO:** In the code, rename `PossessionCircuit`, `Note`, `NoteVar` to `PossessionCircuit`, `Card`, and `CardVar`.
+Also rename `amount` and `nullifier` to `purchase_price` and `serial_num`.

 # Assignment

-A partial implementation of our statement above is given in `src/constraints.rs` in the `BurnCircuit::generate_constraints` method.
+A partial implementation of our statement above is given in `src/constraints.rs` in the `PossessionCircuit::generate_constraints` method.
 Of the three tests in that file, currently 2 fail.
 Go ahead and run `cargo test` to see the failures.

 There's plenty of other files in `src/` as well.
 Peak around and see what they're doing.
 Hopefully the comments, as well as your code-jumping IDE will give you an idea of what's happening.
 For example `src/lib.rs` has a nice native code example in `test_merkle_tree`.
-In this example, we create a bunch of random notes, and then make those leaves in a Merkle tree (using a Pedersen hash function).
+In this example, we create a bunch of random cards, and then make those leaves in a Merkle tree (using a Pedersen hash function).
 We then check that a claimed path for some leaf corresponds to a given root.
 In this assignment we will do this, and more, in zero-knowledge.

-The first two problems will require you to add some code to `BurnCircuit::generate_constraints`.
+The first two problems will require you to add some code to `PossessionCircuit::generate_constraints`.

 ## Problem 1: Proving commitment opening in ZK

 Currently, the `note_soundness` test fails.
-This test checks that `BurnCircuit` actually proves knowledge of the opening to the note commitment.
-Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random opening to a note commitment.
+This test checks that `PossessionCircuit` actually proves knowledge of the opening to the card commitment.
+Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random opening to a card commitment.
 The reason the test currently fails is because no commitment opening check is performed in `gneerate_constraints`.

-Write below `CHECK #1` a few lines of code that enforce the equality that the claimed note commitment equals the commitment of the secret note inputs.
+Write below `CHECK #1` a few lines of code that enforce the equality that the claimed card commitment equals the commitment of the secret card inputs.
 The file will have more detail on how to do this.
 Ensure that the `note_soundness` test passes.

 ## Problem 2: Proving Merkle tree membership in ZK

 Currently, the `tree_soundness` test fails.
-This test checks that `BurnCircuit` actually proves that the claimed note commitment appears in the Merkle tree.
+This test checks that `PossessionCircuit` actually proves that the claimed card commitment appears in the Merkle tree.
 Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random Merkle root.
 The reason the test currently fails is because no tree membership check is performed in `generate_constraints`.

 Write below `CHECK #2` a few lines of code that enforce leaf membership in the Merkle tree.
 The file will have more detail on how to do this.
 Ensure that the `tree_soundness` test passes.

+**TODO:** Put more comments describing what to do in these checks

 ## Problem 3: Groth16 proofs

 Up until now we've just been symbolically executing the circuits.
-In reality, we want users to compute their proof and give it, along with their nullifier, to Lloyd's.
+In reality, we want collectors to compute their proof and give it, along with their nullifier, to Lloyd's.
 This involves a few steps:

-1. Lloyd's will generate the CRS for `BurnCircuit`, and their Pedersen hash constants, and publish both.
+1. Lloyd's will generate the CRS for `PossessionCircuit`, and their Pedersen hash constants, and publish both.
-2. Users will prove ownership of their note and send the proof and commitment back to Lloyd's.
+2. Collectors will prove ownership of their card and send the proof and commitment back to Lloyd's.
 3. Lloyd's will check the proofs with respect to the public input

 For the sake of simplicity, we will assume everyone has a copy of the same Merkle tree, which we generate in TODO

 For each of the steps above, we have defined an executable file in the `src/bin/` directory.
 To run the binary, do `cargo run --release --bin BINARYNAME`.
 E.g., to run `src/bin/prove.rs` do `cargo run --release --bin prove`.

 Your job in this assignment is to

 1. Fill out `bin/gen_params.rs`.
-This executable generates the Pedersen hash constants as well as the `BurnCircuit` CRS and put them in `pedersen_params.bin` and `burn_crs.bin`, respectively.
+This executable generates the Pedersen hash constants as well as the `PossessionCircuit` CRS and put them in `pedersen_params.bin` and `burn_crs.bin`, respectively.
 2. Fill out `bin/prove.rs`.
-This executable uses the above two files, as well as knowledge of a note, to create a Groth16 proof and output it and the circuit's public inputs to `proof.bin` and `pubinputs.bin`, respectively.
+This executable uses the above two files, as well as knowledge of a card, to create a Groth16 proof and output it and the circuit's public inputs to `proof.bin` and `pubinputs.bin`, respectively.
 3. Fill out `bin/verify.rs`.
 This executable uses the above four files to verify the Groth16 proof.

 Tip: if you remove the `--release` flag, proving will be slower, but it will also be easier to debug, as the proof compiler will be able to catch when you're trying to prove something that's false.

+**TODO:** Write these files

+## Problem 4: Revealing purchase price

+Lloyd's has changed their policy.
+They now require everyone to reveal the purchase price of their card.

+1. Copy `src/constraints.rs` to a new file `src/constraints_showprice.rs`.
+Similarly, copy `src/bin/{gen_params.rs, prove.rs, verify.rs}` to `src/bin/{gen_params_showprice.rs, prove_showprice.rs, verify_showprice.rs}`.
+2. Modify `constraints_showprice::PossessionCircuit` to have `purchase_price` as a _public input_ rather than a private one.
+3. Modify the remaining files to treat `purchase_price` as a public input value.
+4. Make sure that param generation, proving, and verification all succeed.

+**TODO:** Make a binary helpers file that contains Merkle tree info as well as filenames.
+Include instructions to use different filenames for the `showprice` version of proofs

 # Acknowledgements

 This exercise was adapted from the [arkworks Merkle tree exercise](https://github.com/arkworks-rs/r1cs-tutorial/tree/5d3a9022fb6deade245505748fd661278e9c0ff9/merkle-tree-example), originally written by Pratyush Mishra.

 ---